pritesh2000/pritesh2000.github.io/_posts/2024-03-15-Wine-Quality-Prediction.markdown

 project-date: March 2024
 category: Data Science
 tools-and-technology: Python, Flask, MLflow, AWS(IAM, ECR, EC2), Docker, VS Code
-description: This project involves building a predictive model for wine quality using ElasticNet regression and deploying it as a web application using Flask, allowing users to input wine features and receive predictions through a user-friendly interface.
+description: This project involves building a predictive model for wine quality using ElasticNet regression and deploying it as a web application using AWS, allowing users to input wine features and receive predictions through a user-friendly interface.
 ---